rohan2017/BMP388_DEV_I2C/README.md

 }
 ```

-The SPI interface on the other hand, does allow for the results acquistion functions to be called from within the ISR.
+The SPI interface on the other hand, does allow for the results acquisition functions to be called from within the ISR.

 Here is an example sketch using SPI in NORMAL_MODE, default configuration with interrupts: